This

 Hall is reputedly haunted by three ghosts; a 'Gray Lady', a man dressed in

-times, usually by the main entrance or on the drive leading up to the house.
+many times, usually by the main entrance or on the drive leading up to the

-She is thought to be the ghost of Elizabeth Hesketh, a young woman who became
+house.
+She is thought to be the ghost of Elizabeth Hesketh, a young woman

-dangerously ill while her husband was at war overseas.
-She vowed that she
+who became dangerously ill while her husband was at war overseas.
+She vowed

-would not leave this world without saying goodbye to her dear husband, but he
+that she would not leave this world without saying goodbye to her dear

-never returned and she was never given the chance to bid her farewell.
+husband, but he never returned and she was never given the chance to bid her

 The

-the huge fireplace in the Great Hall.
-It was here that a secret chamber was
+near the huge fireplace in the Great Hall.
+It was here that a secret chamber

 Queen